 How can you create a world worth living in?

-Interested in a career in research?
-Find the right course to get you there with Charles Sturt University – and do your bit to create a world worth living in.
+Interested in a research career?
+Find the right course to get you there with Charles Sturt – and do your bit to create a world worth living in.

 Find out more at Open Day

 Keen to see what life at uni is really like – for you and for visiting scholars?
-Register for our Open Day.
-It’s a chance for you to go behind the scenes and get a first-hand look at what uni is all about.
-You’ll chat to current students about their experiences, meet our expert teaching staff and discover the fun side of uni through our clubs, societies and free entertainment.
+Visit us at our Open Day.
+It’s a chance to go behind the scenes and get a first-hand look at what uni is all about.
+You’ll chat with current students about their experiences, meet our expert teaching staff and discover the fun side of uni through our clubs, societies and free entertainment.